restimirandaNU/polishedPortfolio/README.md

 This is a polished portfolio that includes work and educational experiences.
 Portfolio must be responsive friendly.

 Motivation:
-To showcase a presentable work and school web projects during job search or interviews
+To showcase a presentable NU coding bootcamp web projects to use for job search or interviews

 Built with Bootstrap, Javascript, JQuery, and Apache